From Helpless to Empowered

 Grace’s end of life preparations were extensive, which set the scene for her and her children to experience her declining years in the most Grace-ful way possible.

-In this Keynote, Diane Allen shares how her Mother prepared, how hospice provider Partners in Care helped her to prepare, and how she’s now applying the lessons learned to help her fearful father as he faces his declining years.
-Throughout Diane’s keynote, she weaves in a rich variety of threads such as stress management and leadership.
+Diane Allen shares how her Mother prepared, how hospice provider Partners in Care helped her to prepare, and how she’s now applying the lessons learned to help her fearful father as he faces his declining years.
+Diane weaves in a rich variety of threads such as stress management and leadership.
 Diane’s slides feature images of her Mother’s artwork.

 🔷 Examples of the preparation that brings peace.